The Cheesecake Factory: Grand Lux Cafe

 David Overton designed the Grand Lux Cafe, an upscale restaurant for The Venetian hotel and casino in Las Vegas.
 The restaurant is modeled after Italian, French, and Austrian styles.
-The Cafe offers, in addition to American and European-style food, Thai, Malaysian, Caribbean cuisine, and others.
-The Cheesecake Factory operates seven Grand Lux Cafe restaurants located in Florida, Nevada, New Jersey, New York, and Texas.
-A location in Chicago closed December 24, 2023.

-Each Grand Lux Cafe features an on-site bakery that produces a selection of signature bake-to-order desserts (up to 30 minutes) and a full-service craft bar.

 RockSugar Southeast Asian Kitchen

 RockSugar Southeast Asian Kitchen was a contemporary Asian-fusion restaurant that opened on June 19, 2008, at Century City in Los Angeles.
 David Overton excluded Chinese and Japanese cuisines from the menu, as these are served at the Grand Lux and Cheesecake Factory restaurants.
 It closed on December 31, 2020, at least in part to the COVID-19 pandemic.
 A second location opened in Oakbrook, Illinois, in November 2017, but closed in December 2019.

 Fox Restaurant Concepts

-On July 31, 2019, the Cheesecake Factory announced it had reached an agreement to buy Phoenix-based Fox Restaurant Concepts (FRC) for $308 million in cash at closing and another $45 million due over the next four years.
+On July 31, 2019, The Cheesecake Factory announced it had reached an agreement to buy Phoenix-based Fox Restaurant Concepts (FRC) for $308 million in cash at closing and another $45 million due over the next four years.